 Deadlines.
 Just like media professionals, you will face frequent and firm deadlines.
 Late work, unless excused, is penalized one letter grade per weekday.

 Fact errors.
 This is an upper-division course.
 As such, and to model the paramount importance of media accuracy, fact errors on final work result in an automatic 50% assignment grade reduction.

 Academic integrity.
 Honesty and trust are bedrock media ethics and the foundation of this course.
 Per OU’s Faculty Handbook, academic misconduct includes:

 - Cheating.
 “Use of unauthorized materials, methods or information in any academic exercise, including improper collaboration.”

 - Plagiarism.
 “Representation of the words and ideas of another as one’s own.”

 - Fabrication.
 “Falsification or invention of any information or citation in an academic exercise.”

 - Fraud.
 “Falsification, forgery or misrepresentation of academic work, including the resubmission of work performed in one class for credit in another class.”

 - Ignorance.
 “I did not know (transgression) was cheating” is not an excuse.

 - Underestimate the seriousness of this at your peril.
-My bullshit detector is well developed from years of working as an editor, and I will routinely fact-check your work and call your sources.
+My detector for bogus information and writing is well developed from years of working as an editor, and I will routinely fact-check your work and call your sources.
 Any student guilty of these or other forms of dishonesty will get a zero on the assignment in question, possibly fail the class and likely be reported to OU’s Integrity Council.